 Vitamin E is an antioxidant which helps to protect good skin cells and repair damaged ones.
 Hydroquinone, as we’ve mentioned countless times, is thought to be a potentially harmful skin lightening agent (even though the AMBI website specifically states that it is safe).

 Is hydroquinone safe?
 Hydroquinone is banned in a few different countries because of the possible risks associated with its use.
 Alpha Hydroxy Acid is known for its capabilities to reduce wrinkles and prevent skin aging.

 Still concerned?
 Our alternative suggestion is to try using a non-Hydroquinone based product such as Palmer’s Cocoa Butter Fade Cream or top-rated Meladerm skin lightener before using a potent, potentially dangerous product like this.

 AMBI Fade Cream Online Customer Reviews

 Oddly, there seem to be a lot of rave reviews available for AMBI’s skin lightening cream.
 They seem a bit suspicious at times, though, and within the mix you’ll find honest evaluations claiming that the product did little to fade dark spots and that it smells terrible.

 Overall, AMBI Fade Cream manages to average a 3.5 to 4 star rating across most sites online.
 Many claim that it works well but we find this a bit hard to believe due to the low % of active ingredients and the fact that some of these consumer reviews seem over-hyped.
 But we’ll let you be the judge of that.

-While we didn’t find this cream to be especially useful many other purchasers did.
 For how affordable it is, it certainly can’t hurt to try it for yourself.
-Just be aware that hydroquinone is not the safest lightening agent out there despite what AMBI may have you believe.
+Just be aware that hydroquinone may not be the safest lightening agent out there, and check in with a dermatologist if you use one.